rxgx/json-calendar/README.md

 // with custom today date
 var  = new Calendar({ today: new Date(1971, 0, 1) });

+// with language for days / months name var calendarWithSpanishNames = new Calendar({ language: 'spanish'

+/**
+* 'french', 'spanish' and 'english' supported, will default to 'english' if empty or unrecognized */

+});

+calendarWithSpanishName.dayNames

+[ 'Domingo',
+  'Lunes',
+  'Martes',
+  'Miércoles',
+  'Jueves',
+  'Viernes',
+  'Sábado' ]

 ```

 ### Get an array of weeks in this month